yolken/yolken-blog/articles/interview_prep.md

 There are a bunch of other sites in the general, "code interview prep" space.
-I've been less satisfied with the ones that I've looked at, however, because their questions feel less realistic to me; they're often not the right level of difficulty, or they're simply too long to do in a 45 minute interview.
+I've been less satisfied with the ones that I've looked at, however, because their questions feel less realistic to me; they're often not at the right level of difficulty, or they're simply too long to do in a 45 minute interview.
 These questions may be fun to work through, but if your goal is to prep for interviews, solving them may not be the most efficient use of time.

 Note that I have no official relationship with Leetcode.
 I just like the site and want to tell